 This tower is declared a cultural asset of national interest.
 Historically it was the strategic point for the control of the fluvial traffic.

-At this point where the rocker advances towards the Ebre river while the quaternary terrace is removed leaving way, at his feet, in the clay soils, the small hill is located where the tower of the Carrova rises.
-On the other side of the river we can see, at this height, the tower of Campredó.
+The historic Carrova area, located in the modern municipality of Amposta, is located about 4 km upstream of the principal city.
+At this pivotal point where the mighty rock is sufficiently advancing towards the river Ebro, while the grassy Quaternary terrace recedes, giving way, at its ponderous feet, to the clayey terrain, by heart is the slight hill where the completed tower of La Carrova rises.
+On the other side of the river, we can instantly see, at this incredible height, the iconic Campredó tower.

-The lands around the Ebre river axis housed a complex military defensive and surveillance network formed by towers and castles, on both sides of the river, which would have its origin in Andalusian times (s.
-IX-XI).
+The communal lands placed around the river axis of the Ebro typically housed a complex military network of gallant defense and active surveillance formed by fortified towers and castles, on both sides of the mighty river, which would have originated in Andalusian times (Unbeaten IX-XI centuries).

-The Carrova also forms part of this net, although the imposing current tower was built in the 14th century, in the limits of the initial domain of the hospitallers in Amposta.
-The area also shows remains of Neolithic, Iberian and Roman occupations.
+Carrova is also part of this network, although the imposing current tower was constructed in the 14th century, within the boundaries of the initial domain of the Hospitallers in Amposta.
+The area also shows remnants of Neolithic, Iberian and Roman occupation.

-During the Middle Ages the estate, in addition to performing defensive functions and participating in war actions by means of the tower, as its role in the war against John II (1465), functioned as an important agricultural farm where wheat, olive trees, vineyards and garden products were grown, and at first, the existence of an oil mill (destroyed in the early fifteenth century) allowed the transformation of the product.
-The Cistercian community maintained its dominion over the Carrova until the 19th century when, due to the confiscation, the tower became the property of the Marquis of Santa María.
+During the medieval period the legacy in addition to fulfilling defensive functions and participating in armed actions through the tower, such as its role in the war against John II (1465), functioned as an important farm where he cultivated wheat, olive trees, vines and garden products, and at first the existence of an oil mill (demolished in the early 15th century) allowed the product to be transformed.
+The Cistercian community maintained its dominion over the Carrova until the 19th century, when due to the confiscation the tower enhanced the property of the Marquis of Santa Maria.

-In 1977 the tower was declared a Historic-Artistic Monument of Local Interest with registration number R-I-51-5017.
-In addition, it subsequently obtained protection as a Cultural Asset of National Interest in the generic declaration of castles and defensive elements of the Spanish Historical Heritage Law (1985) and the Catalan Cultural Heritage Law (1993).
-The tower, owned by the Amposta City Council, was restored in the 1990s.
+In 1977 the tower was declared a Historic-Artistic Monument of Local Interest with the registration number R-I-51-5017.
+A més, posteriorment, obtingué la protecció com a Bé Cultural d’Interés Nacional dins la declaració genèrica de castells i elements defensius de la Ley de Patrimoni Històrico Espanyol (1985) i de la Llei del Patrimoni Cultural Català (1993).
+The tower, owned by Amposta City Council, was restored in the 1990s.